 The first ingredient is real meat protein and there is no corn, wheat, artificial ingredients, or fillers that could irritate your pup’s stomach.

-Another great option is the Wellness Complete Health Natural Grain Free Dry Dog Food Puppy Chicken & Salmon.
+Another great option is the Wellness Complete Dog Food.*

-The gentle chicken and salmon recipe is free from known irritants including wheat, soy, corn, by-products, fillers, and artificial ingredients.
+The gentle chicken and salmon recipe is free from known irritants.

 It contains probiotics, antioxidants, easy-to-digest fruits and vegetables, vitamins, minerals plus flaxseed to support healthy digestion.

 If your puppy is suffering from digestive disruption, a freeze-dried raw diet that is grain-free may help restore balance.

 The Instinct Raw Boost Dog Food* by Nature’s Variety is an excellent option.